StickyPiston-Hosting/Easy-Map-Updater/README.md

 After the above actions are sorted, certain actions need to be run to prepare your world for optimization.

-- `world.original`: This will create the original copy of your world.
-This is necessary to run before updating your data packs because it is used as an unchanging reference.
+- `world.source`: This will create the source copy of your world.
+This is necessary to run before updating your data packs because it is used as reference.
-- `world.original.play`: This will create a play copy of your original world in the event that you need to test it.
-- `world.reload`: This will overwrite the working copy of your world with the original copy.

-- `dp.update`: Updates all of the data packs in the working copy of your world to the latest version, using the original as a source.
+- `dp.update`: Updates all of the data packs in the working copy of your world to the latest version, using the source copy as a reference.
 This may create a data pack called `command_helper` which contains functions that replace certain complex commands which require multiple commands to replicate.

 ### World optimization